P. S. 108

 Thanks to Wendy, (seated, white sweater and blue jeans) for her third grade class picture.
 The teacher was Mr. Gonzalez, assisted by Mrs. Rosa.
 Wendy noted that the sixth grade had been brought back by then, only to be eliminated by the time she reached 5th grade.

-The school today, cleaned up very nicely.
+The school in 2005, cleaned up very nicely.
 Note the tops of the chimneys are gone, no record of when they were removed.

 |Some articles on the school from the Brooklyn Eagle Online site|